nexneo/short/README.md

 short
 =====

-short is a utility to shorten urls using google url shortener
+short is a utility to shorten URLs using Google URL shortener

 #### INSTALL
 `go get github.com/nexneo/short`